Manny Sethi

-Manish Kumar Sethi (born January 3, 1978) is an American physician.
+Manish Kumar Sethi (born January 3, 1978) is an American physician and former political candidate.
 He is the president and founder of the non-profit Healthy Tennessee and an orthopedic trauma surgeon at Vanderbilt University Medical Center.
-Sethi serves as the Director of the Vanderbilt Orthopedic Institute Center for Health Policy and is the lead author of the books An Introduction to Health Policy and Orthopedic Traumatology: An Evidence Based Approach.
+Sethi serves as the director of the Vanderbilt Orthopedic Institute Center for Health Policy and is the lead author of the books An Introduction to Health Policy and Orthopedic Traumatology: An Evidence Based Approach.

 Sethi was a Republican candidate in the 2020 United States Senate election in Tennessee.
-On August 6, 2020, Sethi lost to primary opponent Bill Hagerty, a former diplomat in the Trump administration.
+On August 6, 2020, Sethi lost the Republican primary to Bill Hagerty, a former diplomat in the Trump administration.
+Sethi received 39% of the primary vote.

 Early life and education

 Sethi was born in Cleveland, Ohio and moved to Tennessee at age four.
 He was raised in Hillsboro, Tennessee by his parents, who were both physicians.
 His parents immigrated to the United States in 1975 from India.
 Sethi attended Hillsboro Elementary School and later attended the private Webb School.

 After graduating from the Webb School, Sethi attended Brown University, where he earned a Bachelor of Arts degree in neuroscience.
 He graduated magna cum laude in 2000.
 The following year, Sethi worked with children with muscular dystrophy in Tunisia as a Fulbright Scholar.

 Sethi attended Harvard Medical School, graduating in 2005.
 He completed his general surgery internship at the Massachusetts General Hospital in Boston in 2006, and completed his residency in the Harvard Combined Orthopedic Surgery Program from 2006 to 2010.